 Judging by price performance, 2016 has been a fairly friendly year for Bitcoin trading, thus adding color to forex trading market.
-A combination of global economic turbulence and speculations over the potential impact of Bitcoin halving has helped lift the price of the digital currency to multi-month-high this year.
+A combination of global economic turbulence, speculations over the potential impact of Bitcoin halving, and constantly increasing number of brokers offering Bitcoin trading has helped lift the price of the digital currency to multi-month-high this year.

 In mid-June, Bitcoin soared, gaining significant ground against the dollar as BTCUSD currency climbed above $750.
 The gain came amid global economic turbulence as the world worried about an economic slowdown in China and the potential impact of the Brexit vote that was only a few weeks away at that time.